aj47/augment-swebench-agent/README.md

   - Sequential thinking for complex problem-solving
 - Prompt template + system prompt from our SWE-bench submission.
 - Integration with Anthropic's Claude for core agent and OpenAI models for ensembling
+- Support for OpenRouter models via LiteLLM with configurable model selection
 - Command approval management for safe execution
 - Majority vote ensembler for selecting the best solution from multiple candidates
 - Support for running agent in a Docker container